Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Visiting Cape Tribulation safely

-Beyond the ferry, conventional two-wheel-drive vehicle access is possible as far as Cape Tribulation, although high clearance is useful and caravans are not recommended.
+- Beyond the Daintree River ferry crossing, conventional two-wheel-drive vehicle access is possible as far as Cape Tribulation, although high clearance is useful and caravans are not recommended.
 The road through this section of the park is narrow and winding.
 Drivers should keep left and watch for wildlife, particularly cassowaries.

-The unsealed road north from Cape Tribulation to Bloomfield is suitable only for four-wheel-drive vehicles due to steep grades and creek crossings.
+- North of Cape Tribulation, the unsealed Cape Tribulation–Bloomfield road continues to the park's northern boundary and onto Bloomfield.
+This road is suitable only for four-wheel-drive (4WD) vehicles due to steep grades and creek crossings.
 It may be closed after heavy rain.
 Contact the Department of Transport and Main Roads to enquire about local road conditions.

 Air and sea access